a-h-arman-hussain/my-assignment-05/readme.md

 </script>
 ```

-_2. getElementByClassName :_👉🏻
+2. getElementByClassName :👉🏻
    **It is used to select elements of the same class in an HTML file by giving them a class.**
-_For example:_👇🏻
+   For example:👇🏻

 ```
 HTML